Corvusoft/restbed/README.md

 option to statically link the framework to reduce size further.

-### What is this repository for? ###

-Restbed is a C++ framework that enables you to embed RESTful services within your application.
-Restbed is designed to get out of your way; it enables you to bring RESTful functionality to your product without imposing design decisions upon you.

-### How do I get set up? ###

-Please see the [wiki](https://bitbucket.org/Corvusoft/restbed/wiki/Home) for setup and contribution guidelines.

-### Who do I talk to? ###

-Please submit all enhancements, proposals, and issues via the [issue tracker](https://bitbucket.org/Corvusoft/restbed/issues/new).
+Please submit all enhancements, proposals, and issues via the issue tracker.

+## Road Map